rayokota/kcache/README.md

 - `kafkacache.client.id` - The client ID to use for the internal consumer.
 Defaults to `kafka-cache-reader-<topic>`.
 - `kafkacache.topic` - The name of the compacted topic.
 Defaults to `_cache`.
 - `kafkacache.topic.replication.factor` - The replication factor for the compacted topic.
 Defaults to 3.
 - `kafkacache.init.timeout.ms` - The timeout for initialization of the Kafka cache, including creation of the compacted topic.
-Defaults to 60 seconds.
+Defaults to 300 seconds.
 - `kafkacache.timeout.ms` - The timeout for an operation on the Kafka cache.
-Defaults to 500 milliseconds.
+Defaults to 60 seconds.

 Configuration properties can be passed as follows: